Carmen Radu

 Carmen Radu is a former president and CEO of Exim Bank of Romania.
-Radu took on the role in 2005 and was replaced by Ionut Costea in 2009.
+Radu took on the role in 2005 and was replaced by Ionuț Costea in 2009.
 She formally occupied posts in the Ministry of Public Finance and was a director in the institution.

+She graduated from the Bucharest Academy of Economic Studies (ASE) in 1985.
+From 2003 to 2006 she pursued her studies at the National University of Political Studies and Public Administration (SNSPA) and then obtained her PhD in Economics from ASE in 2010.